Reinforcement in concrete 3D printing: Reinforcing steel bars

-The rebar-based formative skeletal structure can also act as a core on which printable concrete is shotcreted in a new method developed at TU Braunshweig.
+The rebar-based formative skeletal structure can also act as a core on which printable concrete is shotcreted in a new method developed at TU Braunschweig.

 The rebar cages can also be installed inside printed concrete formworks in non-structural members, and the holes are filled with grout.
 This method of post-installed reinforcement has proven to be cost-effective; however, it requires attention to the interface between steel and the printed concrete.
 The use of printed concrete as formwork requires higher tensile hoop strength of the concrete, which could be provided by the use of fibers in the mix.

 Smart Dynamic Casting

 Smart Dynamic Casting (SDC), a new printing technology being developed in ETH Zurich, combines slipforming and printing material technologies to produce varied cross-sections and complex geometries using very little formwork.
 Reinforcement bars are pre-installed, just like in the case of conventionally cast concrete, and the rheology of the concrete is adapted to retain the shape of the slipforming formwork before concrete hydrates enough to sustain self-weight.
 Concrete facade mullions of varying cross-sections are produced for a DFAB house in Switzerland.